bitprj/onboarding/.github/ISSUE_TEMPLATE/eng_newmember_tasks.md

 ### Day 4-5:

-- [ ] Complete 1:1 with Manager of Engineering
+- [ ] Complete 1:1 with Head of Engineering
   - [ ] Understand the overview of the onboarding procedure
   - [ ] Breakdown of tasks and expectations for the first week
   - [ ] Understand what Engineering team does